 But as I’m sure you’re aware, mountains are high and the weather can be life-threatening.

 And it’s because of these two factors that hiking gear has to be warm and waterproof.
 There is absolutely no compromise – it simply has to do its job.

 On top of this, we hikers are obsessed with shedding weight from our kit.
-We’re constantly on the look-out for stuff that can shed even the smallest bit of weight – because that’s weight we don’t then have to haul up a mountain.
+We’re constantly on the lookout for stuff that can shed even the smallest bit of weight – because that’s a weight we don’t then have to haul up a mountain.

 So manufacturers of hiking clothes have become very astute at producing really light, really thin clothes that are incredibly warm, dry, and technically advanced.

 Related: Free Downloadable Packing List